SoftwareQuTech/qoala-mlir/docs/functionize.md

 The final level of nesting in the functionzation algorithm is the discovery of the _external_ results and values (and their respective types) of a given operations closure.
-This process is implemented in the `computeArgTypesAndReturns` method, lcoated in the file `lib/Analysis/QMem/Functionize.cpp`.
+This process is implemented in the `computeArgTypesAndReturns` method, located in the file `lib/Analysis/QMem/Functionize.cpp`.
 This is where the _closure_ concept becomes more relevant to understand the logic behind this computation.

 The `computeArgTypesAndReturns` receives the following arguments: